BazTea/OFF/README.md

 link: https://world.openbeautyfacts.org/data/en.openbeautyfacts.org.products.csv

 ## Main variables

+Download *Codebook.txt* to have the full list of variables.

 **General information**
 - Barcode of the product
 - Date that the product was added and last upgraded